nextpyp/pyp/docs/install/install-web.rst

 .. tabbed:: I'm using a regular user account

   First, create the folder where ``nextPYP`` will be installed.
-The location can be anywhere you have write access, For example, ``~/nextPYP`` works well:
+The location can be anywhere you have write access, for example, ``~/nextPYP`` works well:

   .. code-block:: bash
     cd ~/